 - The Last of Us Part 1 + Part 2

 1. Astro’s Playroom

-Packaged in with the console itself, Astro’s Playroom on PS5 is a marvellous technical showcase that highlights just why the PS5 is a technical leap forward from the PS4.
+Packaged in with the console itself, Astro’s Playroom on PS5 is a marvelous technical showcase that highlights just why the PS5 is a technical leap forward from the PS4.

 Easily one of the best baked-in titles ever released, Astro’s Playroom is a bitesize game perfect for any age that’ll keep you satisfied while you download the rest of the games on the list onto your shiny new console.

 The conclusion to the newest trilogy in the Assassin’s Creed franchise.
 Valhalla brought the franchise to England and placed us in the shoes of Vikings for the first time.